Scots All Saints' College: Before Foundation

-The property on which the Bathurst campus of The Scots School was built in the late 1860s and early 1870s.
-Originally called "Karralee", it was owned by cattle and horse breeder John Lee.
+The property on which the Bathurst campus of The Scots School was built in the late 1860s and early 1870s was originally called "Karralee", and it was owned by cattle and horse breeder John Lee.
 It is located in Kelso, New South Wales.
 It was bought by the trustees of the family of William Arnott (died 1901) of Arnott's Biscuits in the 1930s as a home for his daughter.

 1940s

 In 1942, The Scots College in Sydney leased the property for the relocation of its students from Bellevue Hill, Sydney, because of the fear of Japanese naval bombardment.
 The Scots College operated in Bathurst until 1945 when it moved back to Sydney.
 However many boys from central New South Wales were enrolled in the school and their parents asked the Trustees of the Presbyterian Church of Australia in New South Wales to continue the school at Bathurst.
 Consequently, the Trustees bought "Karralee" and established the Scots School, Bathurst.